SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/4-cf-integrate-api-management/README.md

 Combining this service instance with your API route allows you to enforce API policies like Spike Arrest or Quotas no matter whether the accessing client is calling the API Proxy URL or the standard route of your API.
 So please set up an instance of the **apim-as-a-route-service** offering as you can see in the following screenshot.

 > **Hint** - If you cannot find the respective service plan, make sure you assigned it in your subaccount entitlements!
+The service plan is part of the **API Management, API portal** service!

 [<img src="./images/API_ServiceInstance.png" width="500" />](./images/API_ServiceInstance.png?raw=true)

-As SAP Integration Suite is one of the most powerful but also quite expensive SaaS products, you might consider the usage for your productive SaaS environment only.
+As SAP Integration Suite is one of the most powerful but also quite expensive SaaS products, you might consider the usage for your **productive SaaS environment** only.

 ## 4. Bind the route service